 Bullying Statistics in USA: Current Bullying Statistics May Not Be Accurate

 Victims of bullies often feel all alone.
 They may not report their bully because they feel that no one would believe them or do anything to help them.
 According to a 2010 study done by the Regional Educational Laboratory of Northeast and Islands (REL-NEI), 40 percent of bullying incidents in schools go unreported.
 The study looked at 5000 more than students aged 12 to 18.

 The older a person gets, the less likely they are to report their abuses.
 The CareerBuilder.com survey of 2012 (mentioned earlier) noted that about 50 percent of all workplace bullying goes unreported.
 NBC News reported that the bullying statistics 2013 for senior citizens is on the rise in America, where one in ten seniors are verbally or physically abused.

 In recent years, there has been a rise in the number of bullying cases reported or prosecuted.
 These numbers only show a fraction of the bullying problem in America.
 Studies often concentrate on a single area, such as one state, or concentrate on only part of bullying, such as bullying n schools.
 There is no accurate national picture of bullying as a whole.
 However, if you have been bullied or know someone that has been bullied then you already know how bad the bullying problem is in America.

-According to a June 2012 report by the Centers for Disease Control and Prevention, one in 12 teenagers will attempt suicide.
-Many of these teens are victims of cyber bullying or from conventional bullying.
-These numbers will keep on rising unless bullies are reported and punished for their actions.
+According to a June 2012 report by the Centers for Disease Control and Prevention, These numbers will keep on rising unless bullies are reported and punished for their actions.
 Bullying is not an inevitable part of the human condition.
 Fortunately, there has been a rise in anti-bullying laws across the nation.